ibexa/documentation-developer/docs/api/php_api/php_api.md

 The [public PHP API](../php_api_reference/) enables you to interact with [[= product_name =]]'s Repository and content model from your PHP code.

-You can use it to create, read, update, manage, and delete all objects available in [[= product_name =]], namely content and related objects such as Sections, Locations, content types, languages, etc.
+You can use it to create, read, update, manage, and delete all objects available in [[= product_name =]], namely content and related objects such as Sections, Locations, content types, or languages.

 The PHP API is built on top of a layered architecture, including a persistence SPI that abstracts storage.
 Using the API ensures that your code is forward compatible with future releases based on other storage engines.

 ## Using API services

-The API provides access to Content, User, content types and other features through various services.
+The API provides access to Content, User, content types, and other features through various services.

 The full list of available services covers: